Riyad Mahrez

 Mahrez began his career as a youth player for French club AAS Sarcelles.
 He turned professional in 2009 with Quimper, where he played for only one season before moving to Le Havre, spending a total of three years with them, initially playing for their reserve team and then becoming a first-team regular.
 In January 2014, Mahrez signed for English side Leicester City, helping them win the Championship and promotion to the Premier League at the end of his first season.
-In the 2015–16 season he was the Algerian Footballer of the Year, the PFA Players' Player of the Year, and was a member of the Premier League PFA Team of the Year as he helped Leicester City win the Premier League.
-He signed for Manchester City in 2018, winning the Premier League, FA Cup and EFL Cup in his first season.
+In the 2015–16 season, he was the Algerian Footballer of the Year, the PFA Players' Player of the Year, and was a member of the Premier League PFA Team of the Year as he helped Leicester City win the Premier League.
+Mahrez signed for Manchester City in 2018, winning the Premier League, FA Cup and EFL Cup in his first season.
+He went on to win a further four league titles, one FA Cup, two EFL Cups and a UEFA Champions League in 2022–23 as part of a continental treble whilst at City.

-Born in France, Mahrez made his international debut for Algeria in 2014 and represented them at the 2014 FIFA World Cup and at the Africa Cup of Nations in 2015, 2017, 2019 and 2021, winning the 2019 tournament.
-In 2016 he was named CAF's African Footballer of the Year.
+Born in France, Mahrez made his international debut for Algeria in 2014, representing the nation at the 2014 FIFA World Cup as well as the Africa Cup of Nations in 2015, 2017, 2019, 2021 and 2023, winning the 2019 tournament.
+In 2016, he was named CAF's African Footballer of the Year.

 Early life

-Mahrez was born in Sarcelles, France, to an Algerian father and a mother of Algerian and Moroccan descent.
-His father Ahmed was from Beni Snous, Tlemcen District.
+Mahrez was born in Sarcelles, to an Algerian father and a mother of Algerian and Moroccan descent.
+His father Ahmed was from Beni Snous, Tlemcen Province.
 Growing up, Mahrez would regularly spend his holidays in Algeria.
-His childhood friends included fellow footballers such as Wissam Ben Yedder.
+His childhood friends included fellow footballers, such as Wissam Ben Yedder.

 Mahrez's father had played football in Algeria.
 When Mahrez was fifteen, his father died of a heart attack.
 He reflected that "I don't know if I started to be more serious but after the death of my dad things started to go for me.
 Maybe in my head, I wanted it more".

 Club career

 Early career

 Although often overlooked by teams due to his slender build, Mahrez developed ball skills that brought him attention.

 He joined AAS Sarcelles in 2004.
 He had a two-month trial at Scottish club St Mirren, but left due to the cold weather.

 In 2009, Mahrez joined CFA side Quimper from AAS Sarcelles, making 22 appearances and scoring 2 goals in his first season with the club.
-While playing for Quimper he lived with Mathias Pogba.
+While playing for Quimper, he lived with Mathias Pogba.

-He joined Le Havre in 2010, turning down offers from leading French teams Paris Saint-Germain and Marseille to join them, being enticed by their youth system.
+He joined Le Havre in 2010, turning down offers from leading French teams Paris Saint-Germain and Marseille to join them, being enticed by Le Havre's youth system.
 He initially played for their reserve team, Le Havre II, before going on to play 60 times and score 6 goals for the first team in the French Ligue 2 from 2011 until leaving in January 2014.
-He criticised Ligue 2 for what he saw as a reliance on defence and teams aiming for a goalless draw in every match.
+He criticised Ligue 2 for what he saw as reliance on defence and teams aiming for a goalless draw in every match.